radius-project/docs/docs/content/author-apps/supported-languages/iac-bicep-guide/bicep-infra/index.md

 type: docs
 title: "Model your application infrastructure"
 linkTitle: "Model infrastucture"
-description: "Learn how to model your infrastucture in the Bicep language."
+description: "Learn how to model your infrastucture in the Bicep language"
 weight: 200
 ---